The Nikon Group provides products and services based on the concepts of customer focus and priority on quality.

 - Provide safe and environmentally friendly products to earn the trust of customers and society.

-In order to implement the Basic Quality Policy, the Nikon Group has set its Quality Control Directive (QCD) as its basic rules on quality control.
-In the year ended March 31, 2013, we completely revised the QCD to clarify its relationship with ISO 9001.
-Moreover, we added environmental items to make it more consistent with other standards.
-We will share the revised rules across the Group to promote the provision of even better products and services.
+In order to implement the Basic Quality Policy, the Nikon Group has established the Quality Control Directive (QCD) as its basic rules on quality control.
+As a result, we will familiarize everyone across the whole Group with the basic matters that are vital to quality control and specific operational methods at all stages, from product planning to research and development, manufacturing, sales, warranty services and disposal, to promote the provision of even better products and services.

 Quality Control Committee

 The Quality Control Committee deliberates and makes decisions on important issues in relation to the implementation of the Basic Quality Policy.
-Also, the committee strives to improve the quality control systems and conducts prompt reviews of them to ensure that they are working effectively.
+The committee also strives to improve the quality control systems and conducts regular reviews to ensure efficient operations of the systems.

 ISO 9001 certification and consistent compliance with the "Quality First" policy